 Not only are roofing contractors are at the top rung on the ladder of the most dangerous professions in the country, there is also the risk of litigation.
 Imagine the poor roofing contractor who gets a call from a past customer.
 He replaced the customers’ roof five years ago.
 He guaranteed the roof for 15 years.
 The homeowner says the shingles are flying off in bunches and he’s going to sue for breach of contract and property damage.

-Not only could one lawsuit put a roofing contractor out of business, you could lose your personal assets as well.
-Roofing contractors are at high risk for personal injury, property damage and employee liability.
+Not only could one lawsuit put a roofing contractor out of business, but you could also lose your personal assets as well.
+Roofing contractors are at high risk for personal injury, property damage, and employee liability.
 Without a minimum of small business liability insurance cover, you could lose your business.
 Yes, even over just one incident.
 Here’s a list of some of the things that could go wrong from the first day:

 Contact a reputable agency for small business liability insurance.
 Make sure the liability insurance cover is in place before you set foot or ladder on customer property.
-Along with general liability insurance, an insurance agent might note the requirement of workers compensation for your employees and commercial vehicle insurance on all work trucks.
+Along with general liability insurance, an insurance agent might note the requirement of workers’ compensation for your employees and commercial vehicle insurance on all work trucks.

 Contact Small Business Liability to get the best insurance policy for your new roofing business.
 What could go wrong?
 Nothing you can’t handle.